xmliszt/taboo-ai/README.md

 ## Local Dev Environment

 When you clone the project, simply run `npm i && npm run dev` to start your development.
-You might notice certain features in the local dev version not working, for example Google Authentication, Supabase Connection.
+If you are given access to Vercel proejct, then you can run `npm run vercel:dev` instead.
+You might notice certain features in the local dev version not working, for example Ai feature or Supabase Connection.
 This is because you need to specify a environment file for local development and it stays in your local and never pushed to GitHub.
 You should create your own environment file in order for some features to work:

 `.env.local`